Jungle Flowers

 Beware of extremes: If left to dry out completely, the leaves will droop and may start to fall off.
 Overwatering, on the other hand, causes stem and root rot.

-Water: Use only lukewarm and soft water (preferably rainwater or boiled water).
+Water: Use exclusively lukewarm and soft water (preferably rainwater or boiled water).
 Cold tap water can shock the plant.

-This plant needs a lot of energy to maintain its contrasting venation and potentially bloom with yellow flowers.
+This plant needs a lot of energy to maintain its contrasting veins and potentially bloom with yellow flowers.

-Lack of light: The plant loses its compactness, stems stretch out, and white veins may start to turn green.
+Lack of light: The plant loses its compactness, stems stretch, and the white veins may start to turn green.

-Direct sun: Harsh midday sun will burn the leaves within a few hours.
+Direct sun: Sharp midday sun will burn the leaves within a few hours.
 It needs protection with a curtain.

 Ideal temperature: 18–24 °C. It does not tolerate large temperature fluctuations or drafts.
 The temperature should never drop below 15 °C.

-Humidity: This is key to success.
+Humidity: This is the key to success.
 Aphelandra requires high air humidity (above 60%).
-It is ideal for placing near a humidifier or on a saucer with moist pebbles (leca).
+It is ideal for placing near a humidifier or on a pebble tray with moist pebbles (leca).

-Cleanliness: The leaves are glossy and dust is visible on them.
+Cleanliness: The leaves are glossy, and dust on them is visible.
 Regularly wipe them with a soft, damp cloth so the plant can breathe freely.

-Fertilizing: From spring to late summer, fertilize every 14 days with liquid fertilizer for flowering houseplants, which will encourage the formation of its typical yellow "spikes."
+Fertilization: From spring to late summer, fertilize every 14 days with liquid fertilizer for flowering houseplants to encourage the formation of its typical yellow "spikes."

 It needs a rich but very well-draining mix.